11/12 Edible Gardening 101: Drying and Dehydrating

 During the summer, I love grabbing bunches of herbs to hang and dry in the kitchen.
 It is most romantic !
 Well, probably not for normal people but for gardeners, it’s a love language.

-Using a dehydrator, and for years I used a small $40 round one until I was gifted a bigger one, I make my own dried herbs and vegetable powders.
+I make my own dried herbs and vegetable powders.
 Onion, chili, and garlic powders, chives, parsley, thyme, basil, sage, tarragon, dill, oregano,and rosemary all come from our garden produce throughout the whole year, not really just one season.
 Recently some onions we were storing were starting to sprout, so we cut them up dehydrated them and made them into powder.
 Dehydrating cuts down on the waste of our hard work.

 I dehydrate a lot of fruits as well.
 Dried apple slices for snacking, dried strawberries,peaches, cherries for cereals,oatmeal, and baking.
 Dried cherry tomatoes go on pizzas and in pasta, and dried tomato skins make great tomato paste when rehydrated.
 Dehydrated mushrooms to add to stews and soups is one of my favorite way to keep food stocked and less trips to the store.
 Beginner’s Guide to Dehydrating Foods by Teresa Marrone is a great book for getting started with dehydrating.